-Each day, SportsIntel’s Matt DeSaro will take a look at one of the 30 teams in Major League Baseball as we head toward Opening Day in late March.
-Today we take a look at the Miami Marlins
+Baseball is back!
+We think.
+Each day, SportsIntel’s Matt DeSaro will take a look at two of the 30 teams in Major League Baseball as we head toward MLB Opening Day in late July and we begin today our look at the NL East with the Miami Marlins.

 The Miami Marlins will find themselves in a tight race as the 2020 season nears its end.
 Unfortunately for them, that race will not be toward a postseason berth but rather to avoid posting the worst record in the MLB.
 While they may avoid the shame of being the worst team in baseball, they will certainly be at the bottom of the NL East for yet another season.
 Miami lost 105 games in 2019 and each of the other teams in their division finished the year over .500.

-But if you ask anyone involved with the team, they will happily tell you that after committing two full years to a rebuild, the dark days are finally behind them.
+But if you ask anyone involved with the Marlins team, they will happily tell you that after committing two full years to a rebuild, the dark days are finally behind them as they head into opening day 2020.
 They took a franchise that was truly in shambles and has put together a halfway decent team along with one of the best farm systems in the league.
 Don Mattingly still has a lot of work to do with this team if Miami has a chance to be competitive, but they did make some strong moves this offseason and could turn a few heads in 2020.
 Will the make any impact on the MLB standings?
 Unlikely.
 But they might just take another step toward relevance in the MLB.

 Offseason Acquisitions: C Francisco Cervelli, C Jose Estrada, 1B Jesús Aguilar, 2B Jonathan Villar, 2B Angeudis Santos, 3B James Nelson, OF Corey Dickerson, OF Matt Joyce, OF Matt Kemp, OF Diowill Burgos, SHP Pat Venditte, RHP Ryan Cook, RHP Yimi García, RHP Tayron Guerrero, RHP Sterling Sharp.